mikeybeezy/conde_nast_project/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/installing.html

 ## 1. You will be prompted to enter your aws user access key and secret access key Id
+This will enable you to run the start up script with you AWS user account credentials and user priviliages

 ## 2. In your terminal run the script conde_script.sh